e-money/em-ledger/docs/market.md

 |------|------|------|-------|
 | Buy  | Destination Denom | Source Denom | Source Amount / Destination Amount |
 | Sell | Source Denom | Destination Denom | Destination Amount / Source Amount |

+As the *destination* amount is fixed, less than *source* amount of tokens will be paid if a better price exist in the market.
+Having the *destination* amount fixed is useful for payments where a fixed amount of foreign currency needs to be delivered.

 ### Order Data